 The monitoring and evaluation of the proposed School Travel Plan is essential at opening year and beyond to ensure staff parking demand is accommodated within the on-site parking provision.
-Some of the key "Day 1" initiatives or components of the travel plan for consideration by the start of Term 2 of 2022 in April 2022 are as follows:
+Some of the key "Day 1" initiatives or components of the travel plan for consideration by the start of Term 2 2022 in April 2022 are as follows:

 - Delivery of the improved pedestrian connection through the TAFE campus (as part of a separate approvals process), which will provide a direct connection to Meadowbank Railway Station.
-The interim safe walking route via Constitution Road, See Street and Macpherson Street is shown in the Travel Access Guide. - Regular and ongoing communication with staff regarding transport policies, programs and available sustainable transport options. - Providing and promoting (via posters, notice boards/ electronic screens, school intranet) a transport access guide to advise staff (and students) of the surrounding public transport network and timing, as well as walking and cycling facilities connecting with the schools. - The Liftango carpool app, incentivised by allocating dedicated carpool parking bays to participants. - Procedure or policy for automatic enrolment of new starters and staff seeking (free) parking access in the carpool program such that they would need to 'opt out' of the registration on Day 1 or when they start. - Discounted GoGet car share hourly rate for staff choosing sustainable transport to work. - End of trip facilities for staff who walk, run, ride a bicycle or motorcycle (changeroom/ showers and lockers) - Bicycle parking for staff within a secure basement area. - Motorcycle parking spaces.
+The interim safe walking route via Constitution Road, See Street and Macpherson Street is shown in the Travel Access Guide. - Regular and ongoing communication with staff regarding transport policies, programs and available sustainable transport options. - Providing and promoting (via posters, notice boards/ electronic screens, school intranet) a transport access guide to advise staff (and students) of the surrounding public transport network and timing, as well as walking and cycling facilities connecting with the schools. - The Liftango carpool app, incentivised by allocating dedicated carpool parking bays to participants. - Procedure or policy for automatic enrolment of new starters and staff seeking (free) parking access in the carpool program such that they would need to 'opt out' of the registration on Day 1 or when they start. - Discounted GoGet car share hourly rate for staff choosing sustainable transport to work. - Regular monitoring and management of on-site car parking to prioritise staff/teachers who are carpooling, i.e. allocation of most convenient parking spaces for those who are carpooling. - End of trip facilities for staff who walk, run, ride a bicycle or motorcycle (changeroom/ showers and lockers). - Bicycle parking should be accessible, secure and maintained, refer to Cycleway Design Toolbox for guidelines for bicycle parking provision. - Bicycle parking for staff within a secure basement area. - Regular monitoring of bicycle parking and EoT facilities usage to ensure sufficient supply, and whether additional capacity is required. - Bicycle parking facility should be flexible to allow for parking of other micromobility options, as they come available. - Motorcycle parking spaces.

-2.2.6 Communication Plan
+5.2.6 Communication Plan